While being a game designer often requires hard work, long hours, and plenty of creativity, there are also plenty of advantages.

 That being said, there’s no better way to learn the ins and outs of being a game designer than by going through a good program.

-Most schools have great courses that teach you how to use software, give you hands-on learning, and even help you make your first game before you graduate.
+Most schools have great courses that teach you how to use the software, give you hands-on learning, and even help you make your first game before you graduate.

 Also, having a game design degree (or something similar) will usually increase your chances of getting your application looked at when you shoot your resume at a game company.